 When does ovulation occur during the cycle?

 According to our data, the average ovulation day is Cycle Day 18.
 Again, this can vary from person to person and cycle to cycle.
-In the My Cycle tab, you can see your own average ovulation day.
+On your Cycle Insights page (accessible from the Today view > See cycle insights), you can see your own average ovulation day.